courselabs/kubernetes/labs/nodes/solution.md

 kubectl get nodes --show-labels
 ```

-To see specific label values, you can print the labels as columns:
+To see specific label values you can print the labels as columns:

 ```
 kubectl get nodes --label-columns kubernetes.io/arch,kubernetes.io/os
 ```

-Alternatively you can query the labels field in the metadata using JOSNPath:
+Alternatively you can query the labels field in the metadata using JSONPath:

 ```
 kubectl get node <your-node> -o jsonpath={.metadata.labels}